Privatix/privatix/doc/privatix-core/core/messaging/offering/offering-template.md

 ## Offering template

 `Offering template` maybe seen as standard contract for particular service, where some parameters are variable per Agent.
-Offering template shipped with `service plug-in`.
-Each `service plug-in` has unique offering template.
-Both Agent and Client have identical offering template, when choose to use same `service plug-in`.
+Offering template shipped with `service module`.
+Each `service module` has unique offering template.
+Both Agent and Client have identical offering template, when choose to use same `service module`.

 `Offering template` - is JSON schema that includes: